Weakmeak/Chess.NET/README.md

 * Provides a fully immutable implementation of the chess game model.
 * Provides an undo command to restore previous chess game states.
 * Provides a full code documentation.

+# This Project

+This project is my attempt to add the Chess 960 mode to this existing program.
+The purpose of this was to gain experience working in existing codebases.